-This book holds the unfortunate distinction of being published just prior to a very public blow-up of Mr. Niederhoffer’s hedge fund.
+This book holds the unfortunate distinction of being published just before a very public blow-up of Mr. Niederhoffer’s hedge fund.
 Don’t let that (or a subsequent high profile blow-up in the 2008 crisis) discourage you from learning how to “Niederhoffer” a class, or read his descriptions of the investment ecosystem and role of deception in nature.

 5) Investment Psychology Explained, Classic Strategies to Beat the Markets by Martin J. Pring (1993)

-Don’t be fooled by the ill advised subtitle “Classic Strategies to Beat the Markets” this is not a how to book on investing, but it will teach you how to think about investing.
+Don’t be fooled by the ill-advised subtitle “Classic Strategies to Beat the Markets” this is not a how-to book on investing, but it will teach you how to think about investing.

 4) The Indomitable Investor by Steven M. Sears (2012)

 In the same vein as Investment Psychology Explained, a how to think about investing book.
 Insights on topics such as whether or not Warren Buffet’s favorite holding period really is forever, the shortfalls of Modern Portfolio Theory, behavioral investing, why regulation is likely to fall short of intentions, and more.